 Hostels are one of my favorite parts about traveling.
 You get to meet people from all over the world and you all already have a common interest – traveling!
 Plus it’s cheap and sometimes breakfast is even included.
-The websites I like to use are Hostel World and Booking.
-This is because after you visit a hostel you can rate it and also see what other people have rated it as well as read reviews and be able to compare prices of multiple hostels on one website.
+The websites I like to use are Hotels Combined (they show you hostels & hotels with extensive price comparisons) and Hostel World.

 9. Learn the language!